-Instruct students to take out the Lesson 6 homework: Select one to two of your strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments), using the respective tools for each of the search activities.
-Additionally, continue to add new vocabulary learned through the research process to the vocabulary journal.
+Instruct students to talk in pairs and discuss the homework from the previous lesson.
+(Select one to two of your strongest inquiry questions to begin pursuing through independent research by following the research steps outlined in Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments), using the appropriate tools for each of the steps.
+Continue to add new vocabulary learned through the research process to the vocabulary journal.)
+Instruct students to share one credible and relevant source they found for one of the inquiry questions, and two new vocabulary words learned through the source.